 Medicare is divided into specific parts that cover different services.
-Original Medicare is comprised of Part A and Part B.
+Original Medicare is composed of Part A and Part B.

 Medicare Part A is hospital coverage.
 In Texas as in the rest of the country, Part A is free for most people.
-This means that you do not have to pay a monthly premium in order to obtain it.
+This means that you do not have to pay a monthly premium to have coverage.
 In Texas, you are eligible for premium-free Medicare Part A if:

-Even people who do not meet any of these requirements can get Medicare Part A for a monthly out-of-pocket premium once they are 65.
-According to Medicare.gov, in 2020, if you have worked less than 30 quarters, you would pay $458 a month.
-If you have worked 30-39 quarters, you would pay $252 per month.
+Even people who do not meet any of these requirements can get Medicare Part A for a monthly out-of-pocket premium once they are 65 years old.

 Medicare Part B is medical coverage.
 If you are eligible for Medicare Part A, you are also eligible for Medicare Part B. This part of Medicare is not premium free.

-Your Medicare Part B costs include a $198 annual deductible and a $144.60 monthly premium.
-Your monthly premium may be higher if you make more than $87,000 individually or $174,000 as a couple.
+Your Medicare Part B costs include an annual deductible and a monthly premium.
+Your monthly premium may be higher if you make more than a certain amount.

 Medicare Part C (Medicare Advantage) is purchased through Medicare-approved private insurers.
 If you are eligible for Medicare, you are eligible for Medicare Advantage.
 You must, however, enroll in original Medicare before you can get a Medicare Advantage plan.

-The premium and copay rates for Medicare Part C vary from insurer to insurer, and from state to state.
-In Texas, some insurers offer free-to-low cost monthly premiums with annual deductibles of $3,000-$5,000, or more.
-Others offer plans that require monthly premiums of around $60-$100 or more but have lower deductibles.
+The premium and copay rates for Medicare Part C vary from insurer to insurer and from state to state.

 Plans also vary in what they cover, as well as the service areas where they are available.
 A close friend who lives in a neighboring town may be eligible for a plan that does not cover your area and vice versa.